Rahma-Iro/100-days-of-python/Day-13-Beginner Debugging How to Find and Fix Errors in your Code/README.md

 ### 1. Describe the Problem
 Before attempting to fix a bug, clearly define **what the code is supposed to do**.
 Understanding the intended behavior helps you identify where it goes wrong.

+### 2. Reproduce the Bug
+Mentally step through the code line by line, as if you were the Python interpreter.
+This helps spot logical errors.

 ### 3. Play Computer and Evaluate Each Line
 Mentally step through the code line by line, as if you were the Python interpreter.
 This helps spot logical errors.